judydnguyen/PBP-BackdoorPurification/README.md

 ```
 Other packages please refer at `requirements.txt`
 ## How to start fine-tuning a backdoored model
-We provide checkpoints to reproduce  the results in Table III
+We provide checkpoints to reproduce  the results in Table III.

 The checkpoints are the weight of backdoored models with AndroZoo stored at `models/apg/torch/embernn/backdoor`
 ```
 chmod +x ./run_baselines_jigsaw.sh &&